-- 2. A unified information systems standard allows for socio-technical agreement (i.e., understanding). - 3.
-Computers can solve the necessary and complex equations in feasible amounts of time. - 4.
-Integrated habitat service systems contributed to by open source methods, to a common, mutually fulfilling standard.
-This is a habitat service matrix of tables of contribution, priority, urgency, technology, and production service sectors) - 5.
-In a contribution-based system, there are users, some of whom, are also contributors. - Users - Contributors
+- Internet allows real-time cybernetic planning.
+Distributed computation and network block chains can solve the problems of dispersed computation. - 2.
+A unified information systems standard allows for socio-technical agreement (i.e., understanding). - 3.
+Computers can solve the necessary and complex equations in feasible amounts of time. - Integrated habitat service systems contributed to by open source methods, to a common, mutually fulfilling standard.
+This is a habitat service matrix of tables of contribution, priority, urgency, technology, and production service sectors)

+- 5. In a contribution-based system, there are users, some of whom, are also contributors.

+- Users

+- Contributors